Degree Programs and Projects

 I. 0500 Courses

 The election of a 0500 project provides an opportunity for individual work in one's field of interest.
 It is a privilege open to those students with advanced preparation and superior records in their fields; exceptions will be considered by submitting a request to the Curriculum Committee.
 The 0500 projects in a student's major or minor department must be approved by the department.
 All 0500 projects proposed outside of the major or minor department must be approved by the chair of the department in which the work is to be done.
 Students who have earned 17 or fewer credits, not including AP credits, are normally not permitted to undertake independent work during the Fall and Spring semesters.
 Exceptions may be considered upon written request to the Curriculum Committee.
-Students with 8 or more credits may pursue independent work during winter term.
-A student is limited to four 0500 projects in any discipline, not including winter term independent projects.
+Students with 8 or more credits may pursue independent work during winter term, or summer study, provided the 0500 course is offered then.
+A student is limited to four 0500 projects in any discipline, not including winter term or summer study independent projects.

 J. Senior Program